-– performance of the work,
+– performance of work,

-– conducting business.
+– conducting business activities.

-Based on the current legislation, after this time their further stay in Poland may be considered illegal.
-Of course, this risk may be eliminated by new legal solutions introduced at both the European and national level.
-It is possible that we will see another amendment to the Special-purpose Act in the coming months, and even before August 24, 2023, which will expand the catalogue of persons who will be entitled to apply for a temporary residence permit in Poland (e.g. to include children and spouses of persons who will already be authorised to submit residence applications from April 1).
+Based on the current legislation, after said period their further stay in Poland may be considered illegal.
+Of course, this risk can be eliminated by new legal solutions being introduced at both the European and national levels.
+It is possible that in the coming months, and even before August 24, 2023, we will see another amendment to the special act that will expand the catalog of persons able to apply for a temporary residence permit in Poland (e.g. to include children and spouses of persons who are entitled to submit residence applications from April 1).

 International protection can take two forms: granting refugee status or obtaining subsidiary protection.

 A foreigner is granted refugee status if, as a result of a well-founded fear of persecution in his or her country of origin on account of race, religion, nationality, political opinion or membership of a particular social group, he or she is unable or unwilling to avail him/herself of the protection of that country.

 Subsidiary protection, on the other hand, is granted to a foreigner if returning to his or her country of origin may expose him or her to a real risk of suffering serious harm by: